TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

   Addendum 35).
 - Gate-count comparability between Qiskit and TKET under matched optimization effort (`--with-peephole` not yet run, Addendum 35).
+- **Whether the cliff itself looks the same on a calibrated target.**
+  Every cliff measurement (grid, synthetic) used bare coupling maps with no error rates, and Addendum 50 shows error rates change `VF2PostLayout`'s behaviour substantially.
+Untested.
+- Why `"solution found"` appeared at some occupancies and not others in Addendum 50's calibrated arm -- no prediction was made about which, and none is claimed retroactively.
+- Whether `VF2PostLayout`'s ~130 ms on a calibrated target buys a *meaningfully* better layout.
+The stop reason says a lower-scoring layout was found, not by how much.
+- The Rust source of `vf2_layout_pass_exact` -- still not located after several attempts.
+Qiskit 2.2's documented "skip" and the post-2.2 call/trial limits live there (Addenda 43-45).
+- **The exact bare-2-qubit-edge threshold.** 1 bare edge still cliffs;
+  17 is fast (Addenda 65-66).
+Nothing between has been tested, and whether the threshold is an absolute count, a fraction of the graph, or something else is unknown.
+- **Whether the bare-edge finding holds at 8x8's own resolution.**
+  Every structural experiment in Addenda 63-66 was run at 8x8, but the `merged_pairs` oscillation that started this line of investigation (Addendum 59) was also first found there -- whether the same structural account holds at 6x7 (which showed a different, timing-only signature in Addendum 62 rather than a stop-reason oscillation) is unconfirmed.
+- **Mechanism**: why bare 2-qubit edges specifically matter to VF2's search behaviour is completely unexplained.
+- Cross-SDK: TKET and Cirq have not been re-tested with any circuit family from Addenda 51-66.

 ## 8. Files, by round